YeEun-Hwang/Color-based-Emotional-Analysis-using-Machine-Learning/README.md

 ## Application
 ### Example 01 : In Timelaps Video
-The graph visualizes how the sensibilities of 'happy', 'press', 'angry' and 'comfort' change over time.
+The graph visualizes how the sensibilities of 'happy', 'depress', 'angry' and 'comfort' change over time.

 ![](imgs/application.png)
 ### Example 02 : In 1 minute Movie Scene